rmkatti/skymapper/README.rst

 * **Explore the origin and evolution of galaxies**

-To probe galaxy formation, SPHEREx will map fluctuations in emission line intensity as a function of redshift (and therefore time).
-Since emission line intensity traces the distribution of matter in the universe, this intensity mapping techinque exploits the large-volume SPHEREx survey to give clustering information about faint galaxies.
-By observing at several wavelengths, SPHEREx will map the intensity fluctuations of several spectral lines as a function of redshift.
+To probe galaxy formation, SPHEREx will map fluctuations in the extragalactic background light (EBL) as a function of redshift (and therefore time).
+Since EBL traces clustering of faint sources, e.g. dwarf galaxies, intra-halo light, this intensity mapping techinque exploits the deep-sky SPHEREx survey to give clustering information about faint galaxies.
+By observing at several wavelengths, SPHEREx will map EBL fluctuations at several spectral lines, each associated with a different redshift.
 The work will culminate in robust estimates of the rate galaxy of formation.

 * **Discover and study planets around other stars, and explore whether they could harbor life**